 - nerve damage that causes tingling sensations or pain and numbness in the limbs, feet and hands (more common among people with type 2 diabetes)

 Type 2 diabetes can cause all of the same symptoms described above, except they normally start later in life and are less severe.
 Many people develop type 2 diabetes symptoms in midlife or in older age and gradually develop symptoms in stages, especially if the condition goes untreated and worsens.
-Besides the symptoms mentioned above, other type 2 diabetes symptoms or signs can include:

 - chronically dry and itchy skin